ssveitch/draft-kemeleon/draft-irtf-cfrg-kemeleon.md

 ## Computational Assumptions {#assumptions}
 In general, the obfuscation properties of the Kemeleon encodings depend on module LWE assumptions similar to those underlying the IND-CCA security of ML-KEM; see {{GSV24}} for the detailed security analysis of the original Kemeleon encoding.
-In particular, the notions of public key and ciphertext uniformity capture the indistinguishability of Kemeleon-encoded encapsulation keys and ciphertexts from random bitstrings, respectively.
+In particular, the notions of public/encapsulation key and ciphertext uniformity capture the indistinguishability of Kemeleon-encoded encapsulation keys and ciphertexts from random bitstrings, respectively.
 Both require the module LWE assumption to hold in order for Kemeleon to maintain its uniformity properties.
 Furthermore, distinguishing a pair of a Kemeleon-encoded encapsulation key and a Kemeleon-encoded ciphertext from uniformly random bitstrings also reduces to a module LWE assumption.